 Clearing your head of negative thoughts by writing them down and letting them go in a physical way releases you from a lot of negative energy.
-Some people write down their negative thoughts on a piece of paper, screw the paper up and throw in the rubbish bin.
+Some people write down their negative thoughts on a piece of paper and throw in the rubbish bin.

-I like to write my negative thoughts fears and regrets on an inflated balloon and then release them into the sky.
-At the same time, you are saying (yelling out loud) goodbye to your fears, regrets and negative thoughts!
+I like to write my negative thoughts, fears, and regrets on an inflated balloon, and then release it into the sky.
+Find the technique that feels best for you.

 4.Surround Yourself With Positive People

-If you want to better manage your negative thoughts, then spend time with a friend who has positive energy, a positive outlook on life and is willing to listen to you share your thoughts and feelings – though they won’t let you get away with dwelling on the negative for too long!
+If you want to better manage your negative thoughts, then spend time with a friend who has positive energy, a positive outlook on life, and is willing to listen to you share your thoughts and feelings.

 Our mind has this amazing ability to convince us of something that isn’t really true.
 These untrue and inaccurate thoughts reinforce our negative thinking.

-The next time you are thinking that you are to blame for everything that is going wrong – stop it.
+The next time you are thinking that you are to blame for everything that is going wrong, stop.
 What you are doing is assuming and personalizing your thoughts and reinforcing this with negative thinking.

-Take a few minutes out to acknowledge the great things you do, write these down and say these wonderful things out loud to you.
-Another strategy you could do is to challenge these thoughts with the questions outlined in Step 1.
+Take a few minutes to acknowledge the great things you do, write these down, and say these wonderful things out loud to yourself.
+Another strategy you could do is to challenge these thoughts with the questions outlined in step 1.

 You can also take a look at these tips on How to Practice Positive Thinking And Change Your Life.

-Negative thinking does not lead you to live a happy and successful life.
-With dedicated practice and commitment, you can replace negative thinking patterns with thoughts that actually help.
-This can make a huge difference in your day-to-day happiness.
-There is no doubt that the more positive thoughts you have the more positive results you will achieve in life.
+With dedicated practice and commitment, you can replace negative thought patterns with thoughts that will actually help you achieve happiness and a sense of calm acceptance.
+There is no doubt that the more positive thoughts you have the more positive results you will achieve in life, so get started today.